dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 ## Why use Related Previous-Next Navigation in Jekyll?

 Finding content on your blog should be a piece of cake for visitors.
-Let's say a new visitor is checking out an article on your website about how to begin with Angular JS.
+Let's say a new visitor is checking out an article on your website about how to begin with **Angular JS**.
 You have made a lot of research to write this article leaving no stone unturned.
-So your article is the best resource the visitor can get anywhere in the internet.
+And your article is the best resource the visitor can get anywhere in the internet.
 Let's say you put the same efforts to write all your posts (I know you don't) and your articles are really helpful to learn the next steps in Angular.

-There is a 83%(yes this is from How I Met Your Mother) chance that the user is going to check more of your content.
+There is a **83%**(yes this is from How I Met Your Mother) chance that the user is going to check more of your content.
 You should give him/her an easy access to your content right after the article!

-This is a good way to engage your audience with more useful content and who knows they may turn into a subscriber.
+This is a good way to engage your audience with more useful content and if the articles are good then they may turn into  subscribers.

 ## How to add Related Posts link in Jekyll?
 Jekyll has a variable to show the last few posts (up to 10).
 But the problem is that they are just a list of your latest posts that's all.
 I have no idea why they chose to call it **related posts**.
 It must be **recent posts**.